 During the hearing, each party shall have an opportunity to make an opening statement, present evidence, question witnesses, ask questions of the opposing party, give a rebuttal, and present a closing statement.
 The chair of the hearing board will decide the schedule and time allotted to each party to present their case.

+Request reasonable accommodations and support needed to ensure equal access to the adjudication process.

+Role of an Advisor.

+The parties may select one individual they wish to serve as their advisor, who is available for the adjudication process as scheduled and not otherwise involved in the current resolution process, such as serving as a witness or a hearing panelist.

+The advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with during the resolution process.

-, who adjudication during Iattorney to serve as their advisor, and the other party an attorney or other equivalent representationThe advisor may be present throughout the hearing process, but has no voice in the hearing, unless otherwise permitted by the chair of the hearing body.
-The chair may grant permission for a student representative from the Student Rights Advocates program to have limited voice in the hearing.must not interferefails to comply with given If e or may Appeals.
+If one party selects an attorney to serve as their advisor, and the other party cannot afford an attorney, the University is not obligated to provide an attorney or other equivalent representation.

+The advisor may be present throughout the hearing process, but has no voice in the hearing, unless otherwise permitted by the chair of the hearing body.
+The chair shall normally grant permission for a student representative from the Student Rights Advocates program to have limited voice in the hearing.

+Advisors must not interfere with the resolution process.
+Any advisor who fails to comply with these guidelines will be given only one warning.
+If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
+If an advisor is removed, the meeting or hearing may continue without the advisor present.

+Appeals.

 The University Student Appeals Board and University Academic Appeal Board have jurisdiction over all appeals of decisions made by a hearing body under this section.